hen3kr8/SideSolver/README.md

 This should not be too difficult, [(I have said this far too much in my life and been utterly mistaken)](https://i.gifer.com/KzC.gif).
 We  take the digits we have been sending to the classifier for classification, and instead put a label on them which we get from the Sudoku puzzle label, and train a classifier.

+## *Update and concluding thoughts*:
+I have forgotten about this project but was updating my CV and thought I'd update this guy.
+Basically the last mentioned solution worked, to an extent.
+It could classify all digits with 100% accuracy except a 1.
+It kept classifying the 1 as a 4 (which sortof makes sense as they do look similar).
+I tried adding more layers but that didn't help.
+I tried Google's Tesseract OCR engine but same problem.
+Then I gave up.

+This was a fun project though.
+I wanted to make a mobile application to scan puzzles but got discouraged by the not achieving 100% accuracy on digit recognition thing, which is necessary to solve sudoku puzzles.
+But I did learn about formatters and basic computer vision stuff, so certainly not time wasted.

 ### To do:
 - ~~Add pipeline to check style~~ (flake8)